-When our personality or ego tells us to go with the flow it’s usually to keep us in our comfort zone and to avoid discomfort or conflict.
-It is that inner voice that tells us that it’s best to go along to get along.
+If we’re not mindful, and have a go with the flow personality we may find that we are actually making decisions to keep life comfortable and to avoid discomfort or conflict.
+It’s that inner voice that tells us that it’s best to go along to get along.

-It comes from the place of not wanting to rock the boat or appear selfish.
+It comes from the place of not wanting to rock the boat.

 If you take a closer look at your motivations it is often associated with avoiding conflict or not wanting to go against the grain.
 What results is a sense of having lost one’s self.

 We may be so outwardly focused on other people’s needs, desires and expectations that we’ve either never established our own or we’ve lost touch with them.

 In other words, the message to go with the flow that arises from our conditioned small sense is purely concerned with living a contained, controlled and safe life.
 And not only does it result in us living a less than fulfilling life- it is often an indication that we are living someone else’s life.

 In these situations, we use the idea and resulting action or lack of action of going with the flow as a reason (often we’re not even aware of it) to not take responsibility for our own lives and get clear about what we want or need.